CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 # markerProfile search

-- should als be markerprofiles-search?
+- should also be markerprofiles-search?
 - search parameter 'studyDbId' is not in response object
 - method parameter not described